The Director General heads the day-to-day work

 How we are organised

-The Department of Administration consists of five units: the HR Unit, the IT and Finance Unit, the Legal, Archive and Registry Unit, the Management Support and Coordination Unit and the Administration Support Unit.
-There is also a senior advisor and the Office for ALF.v
+The Department of Administration consists of four units: the HR, IT and Finance Unit, the Legal, Archive and Registry Unit, the Management Support and Coordination Unit and the Administration Support Unit.
+There is also a senior advisor and the Office for ALF.

 The Department of Research Policy conducts analyses, evaluations and inquiries, which are then used as a basis for decisions by the Swedish Research Council and the Government, among others.
 Many inquiries and evaluations are ordered by the Government, others by the Swedish Research Council or by our own department.

 - We analyse the prerequisites and conditions for research, and the Swedish research system.

 - We evaluate targeted research efforts and the impact of research support and similar areas.

 - We compile statistics on scientific production and citations.